hsiuhsiu/cb-mpc-go-exp/README.md

    git submodule update --init --recursive
    ```

-   The `third_party/cb-mpc` submodule is pinned to a specific commit SHA.
+  The `cb-mpc` submodule is pinned to a specific commit SHA.
 When contributing, keep it at the recorded revision unless you are preparing an intentional bump (see `docs/adr/0005-submodule-pin-policy.md`).

    Alternatively run `scripts/bootstrap.sh` to automate LFS setup, submodule sync, tool downloads, and the initial builds.